 Reason 1: Avoid Surveillance and Censorship

-For example, if you used to live in the US and traveled to the UK, your American IP address will become a UK one the moment you connect to the internet.
+For example, if you used to live in the US and travel to the UK, your American IP address will become a UK one the moment you connect to the internet.

 If you live outside the channel’s country, you’ll be blocked instantly.
 However, with a VPN, you can get around these blocks by changing your IP address (location) to that where the channel is available.
 As a result, you’ll be able to stream the channel wherever you might be.

-That’s because your local cable provider is broadcasting their games.
-To avoid these blackouts, use VPN to trick US sports streaming channels that you currently reside in a state where the game is not blacked out.
+That’s because your local cable provider is broadcasting these sports games.
+To avoid these blackouts, use VPN to trick US and Canadian sports streaming channels that you currently reside in a state where the game is not blacked out.